Archegos Used Swaps to Hide Positions; Other Funds Are Too

 I wrote a detailed review of Misfits here.

-12 thoughts on “Archegos Used Swaps to Hide Positions; Other Funds Are Too”
+12 responses to “Archegos Used Swaps to Hide Positions; Other Funds Are Too”

 When the market crashes in the next few months, and the collective collateral of said funds has been massively reduced, they will no longer be able to meet their margins.
 Whether this happens before, after or during the share dividend, is another matter entirely.
 The results could be spectacular.